Exponential decay in the mapping class group: Chernoff-Hoeffding bounds for exponential random variables

 \section{Chernoff-Hoeffding bounds for exponential random variables}

 \mylabel{appendix}

 In this section we provide the details for the following Chernoff-Hoeffding bound for exponential random variables.
-This proof is the solution given by Dubhashi and Panconesi to \cite{dp}*{Problem 1.10}, which appeared in the initial draft version, but not in the final published version.
+This proof is the solution given by Dubhashi and Panconesi to \cite{dp}*{Problem 1.10}, which appeared in the initial draft version, but not in the final published version, and we reproduce it here for the sake of completeness.

 \begin{proposition} Let $Z_i$ be independent identically distributed exponential random variables, with expected value $Z$.
 Then for any $t \ge 0$,

 \end{proposition}

 \begin{proof} Let $Z_i$ have probability density function $f(x) = \a e^{-\a x}$, so the expected value of $Z_i$ is $Z = 1 / \a$, and set $S_n = Z_1 + \cdots + Z_n$.
 Consider the moment generating function